risk-first/website/menagerie/Risk-Landscape.md

 |[Map And Territory Risk](Map-And-Territory-Risk)    |Risks due to the fact that people don't see the world as it really is.
 (After all, they're working off different, imperfect [Internal Models](Glossary#internal-model).)|
 |[Operational Risk](Operational-Risk)                |Software is embedded in a system containing people, buildings, machines and other services.
 Operational risk considers this wider picture of risk associated with running a software service or business in the real world.|

-On each page we'll start by looking at the category of the risk _in general_, and then break this down into some specific subtypes.
+On each page we'll start by looking at the category of the risk _in general_, and then break this down into some specific sub-types.
 At the end, in [Staging and Classifying](Staging-And-Classifying) we'll have a recap about what we've seen and make some guesses about how things fit together.

 So, let's get started with [Feature Risk](Feature-Risk).